-Sometimes, the kitchen window gets lost among the other showstoppers in a kitchen and becomes and afterthought.
-But for many homes, the window is paired with the sink, which means that we spend a lot of time standing there, not only looking at the view outside, but the one inside as well!
+Sometimes, the kitchen window gets lost among the other showstoppers in a kitchen and becomes an afterthought.
+But for many homes, the window is paired with the kitchen sink, which means that we spend a lot of time standing there, not only looking at the view outside, but the one inside as well!
 Taking some time to dress up the kitchen window is a small touch that can change the entire look and feel of the kitchen.
-Decorative curtain windows – whether valances, cafe curtains, shades, etc. – are a quick way to add instant color, texture and pattern to a room, but there are other fun ways to add interest, too!

-1. Shelf
+6. Shelf

-When a window doesn’t go all the way to the ceiling, the first thought might be to add a curtain that extends above the window to make the window appear larger, But if you don’t wan to add a curtain, then what?!
+When a window doesn’t go all the way to the ceiling, the first thought might be to add a curtain that extends above the window to make the window appear larger, But if you don’t want to add a curtain, then what?!
 The addition of a shelf provides extra storage and display area.
 Also, for those who don’t have a view outside that they want to highlight – or perhaps have one they want to hide – a shelf helps to keep the focus inside.

 {via Better Homes & Gardens}